Flutterando/modular/flutter_modular/README.md

 Modular.to.navigate('/login');
 ```

-You can use Relative Navigation to navigate like web
+You can use Relative Navigation to navigate like in the web

 ```dart
 // Modules Home → Product